tpham16/tpham16/README.md

-### 👋 Hi there, I'm Tom Pham
+### 👋 Hi there

-- 🔭 I’m interested in technology, Python, and AI

-- 👀 I'm currently working on personal projects and collaborating on Open Source projects

-- 💬 Ask me about Chess Openers ♟️

-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tom-pham98/)

-- 😄 Pronouns: He/him

-- ⚡ Fun fact: I made a career change from pre-nursing and Python is my first coding language
+I'm Tom Pham, an aspiring Data Analyst who's passionate about using data to drive insights and make informed decisions.
+I specialize in Python and am constantly learning and exploring new techniques in data analysis.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tom-pham98/)